lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Jelsafan0** _(07-Oct-18 03:54 PM)_

 > Iris shakes her head.
 > Nah.
-That’s how friends normally are.
+That's how friends normally are.

 **PlasmaPerson** _(07-Oct-18 03:54 PM)_

-> t!8ball does Chomsky approach one of the otteri and explain that they are nite there to make enemies
+t!8ball does Chomsky approach one of the otteri and explain that they are nite there to make enemies

 **Tatsumaki** _(07-Oct-18 03:54 PM)_